MorpheusXAUT/DelHel/README.md

 Toggles automatic processing of flightplans.

-Once enabled, `DelHel` will automatically process flightplans roughly every 5 seconds using the default processing settings as described in [Default processing](#default-processing) below.
+Once enabled, `DelHel` will automatically process flightplans roughly every 5 seconds using the default processing settings as described in [Process FPL](#process-fpl) above.
 The plugin will only consider aircraft below a certain altitude threshold (current hard-coded to 5000ft) as already airborne pilots will most likely not receive a new clearance anyways.
 **Attention**: use this setting with caution, there is currently no limit to active airports or regard taken for controllers "below" you - `DelHel` will process flightplans for all aircraft it can "see" and has a valid departure [airport config](#airport-config) for.

 This setting will always reset to its disabled state on every startup to avoid issues after connecting to a new session.